 Here are 18 questions you can ask yourself to help you figure out whether and when you should divorce.
-(HINT: It will also help if you actually write down your answers to the questions.)
+(HINT: It will also help if you physically write down your answers to the questions!)

-Questions to Help Decide It’s Time to Divorce
+18 Questions to Help Decide If It’s Time to Divorce

 1. Is your spouse physically abusive?

 If the answer to this question is “yes,” then you’ve already answered the question of whether you should get a divorce.
 Now, you’ve just got to figure out how you can safely do it as soon as possible.

 Toxic relationships may not be physically abusive, but they are mentally and emotionally abusive.
 If your relationship with your spouse is so bad that it is toxic, then you need to either get professional help to turn it around, or get ready to walk away.
 Now.

 3. Is your spouse having an affair that s/he refuses to end?

 Unless you are willing to have an open marriage, you and your spouse both need to stop seeing other people and focus on each other.
 If your spouse isn’t willing to do that, you may need to end your marriage sooner rather than later.

 4. Have you done everything you can to try to save your marriage?